Crystal Lattices and Unit Cells - Difference, Parameters, Properties, FAQs

 The figure given below shows the actual portions of different atoms present in a cubic unit cell.
 In all, since each cubic unit cell has 8 atoms on its corners, the total number of atoms in one unit cell 8x(1/8) = 1 atom.

-Body Centred Cubic Unit C
+Body Centred Cubic Unit Cell

-A body-centred cubic (bcc) unit cell has an atom at each of its corners and also one atom at its body centre.
+A body-centred cubic (bcc) unit cell has an atom at each of its corners and also one atom at its body center.
 The figure given below depicts (a) open structure (b) space-filling model and (c) the unit cell with portions of atoms actually belonging to it.
 It can be seen that the atom at the body centre wholly belongs to the unit cell in which it is present.

 Thus in a body-centered cubic (bcc) unit cell: